How to Get Rid of Ants

 - Use oils.
 Essential oils including peppermint, tea tree and citrus types repel ants.
 Blend 1/4-cup of water with 7 drops of citrus oil or 15 drops of tea tree or peppermint oils.
 Shake well and spray along baseboards, windowsills or other places ants enter your home.
 Or place a few drops of orange, lemon or peppermint oil on cotton balls and tuck into cabinets or pantry areas to keep ants out.

-How to Control Ants Outdoors
+How to Get Rid of Outdoor Ants

 The big difference in controlling outdoor ants is that you can often see the nest and deal with it directly.
 Try some of these methods to get rid of ants outdoors.